 Nevermind.
 Kathy did a better job!
 Ok, truth be told, these two are a great team.
 Kathy also found every single screw I dropped and guided us on doing things better.

-This beast (needing a makeover I might add) is fixed and road worthy!
+The travel trailer door is fixed and road worthy!
 And know what?
 The door works better than it did before it needed fixing.
 No more slamming, just a nice quiet *click.* Wow.

 I DID IT!

 I realize this post wasn’t pretty.
 And probably not even pin worthy. (unless you also need to fix a travel trailer door I guess!)

 THIS is what this post is all about.
 The feeling that’s left when you went after something you thought you couldn’t do.
 And it worked!
 Ok, and because you saved a ton of money does not hurt!